 A Request for Review may be submitted to the PAC by either electronic mail or U.S. Mail.
-By U.S. Mail, please address it to:
+To submit a Request for Review by U.S. Mail, please address it to:

-Cara Smith Public Access Counselor Office of the Attorney General 500 S. 2nd Street Springfield, Illinois 62706
+Amalia Rioja Acting Public Access Counselor Office of the Attorney General 500 S. 2nd Street Springfield, Illinois 62706

-To submit a Request for Review by electronic mail, please e-mail the request to Cara Smith, Public Access Counselor, at: publicaccess@atg.state.il.us.
+To submit a Request for Review by electronic mail, please e-mail the request to Amalia Rioja, Acting Public Access Counselor, at: publicaccess@atg.state.il.us.